mattburns/cotham-gardens-ptfa/src/content/pages/home.md

 On this website you can find out more about what we do, see our upcoming [events](https://cothamgardensptfa.co.uk/events/), and find out how to get in touch.

+Last academic year we were able to give **£14k** to the school for new musical instruments, sports day at Shine, author visits, the librarian, class enrichment activities & more!